RG-PEEC/ICECCME24/README.md

 The project aims to synergistically align volunteers' personal goals with volunteering opportunities using a recommender system based on customized cross-encoder models.
 The contributions of the project are threefold:

-Utilizing large language models (LLMs) to provide labeled ground truth data for personal goals and volunteering opportunities.
+- *Utilizing large language models (LLMs) to provide labeled ground truth data* for personal goals and volunteering opportunities.
-Developing a learning approach for fine-tuned models using transfer learning based on cross-encoder models.
+- Developing a learning approach for *fine-tuned models using transfer learning based on cross-encoder models*.
-Evaluating the feasibility of different labeling approaches and the resulting models based on appropriate metrics and statistical tests.
+- *Evaluating the feasibility of different labeling approaches* and the resulting models based on appropriate metrics and statistical tests.

 # Introduction